rubyforgood/human-essentials/README.md

 Thanks for checking us out!
 If you're new here, here are some things you should know:
  - Issues tagged "Help Wanted" are self-contained and great for new contributors
- - Pull Requests are promptly reviewed
+ - Pull Requests are reviewed within a week
  - Ensure your build passes (`rubocop -a` is often necessary) and addresses the issue requirements
- - Check the [Contributing Guidelines](#-contributing-guidelines) for getting started
  - This project relies entirely on volunteers, so please be patient with communication
-  - Visit the [wiki](https://github.com/rubyforgood/human-essentials/wiki) for more information

 ### Join us on slack 💬
 You can sign up [here](https://rubyforgood.slack.com/join/shared_invite/zt-1kfeimohe-KL~~~6Lkof7G94_7Ojd_Hw#/shared-invite/email) and find us in #human-essentials.
 Many helpful members are available to answer your questions.
 Just ask, and someone will be there to help you!